Office: PPHAC 311

 Teaching: I teach courses in Modern African History and Society, Anthropology, Sociology and Indian Ocean Studies.
-Topics of my courses include the politics and movement of identities, anthropology of tourism, Muslim societies, trans-nationalism, comparative sociology, globalization, power and conflict, and societies in modern Africa and the Indian Ocean world.
+Topics of my courses include the politics and movement of identities, anthropology of tourism, Muslim societies, trans-nationalism, social theory, comparative sociology, globalization, power and conflict, and societies in modern Africa and the Indian Ocean world.

 Current Research: My research interests lie in examining the impact of socio-economic processes associated with globalization and modernization on formulations of Muslim identities and heritage in sub-Saharan Africa and western Indian Ocean societies.
-I am currently working on two projects – one focused on exploring how transnational social networks across the Indian Ocean shape patterns of mobility for Zanzibaris and the emerging role of trade activities between Zanzibar and China in fostering new forms of socio-economic-political engagements across the global south.
+I am currently working on exploring how transnational social networks across the Indian Ocean shape patterns of mobility for Zanzibaris and the emerging role of trade activities between Zanzibar and China in fostering new forms of socio-economic-political engagements across the global south.

 - Tourism and Social Change in Post-Socialist Zanzibar: Struggles for Identity, Movement, and Civilization.
 Lanham, Maryland: Lexington Books, 2013.

 Journal Articles and Chapters:

 - "Local Consequences for Global Recognition: The “Value” of World Heritage Status for Zanzibar Stone Town,” in Mike Robinson et al. (eds.).
 World Heritage, Tourism and Identity: Inscriptions and Co-Production.
 London: Ashgate, pp. 93-106, 2015

 - “Who Needs China When You Have Dubai?
 The Role of Networks and Engagement of Zanzibaris in Transnational Indian Ocean Trade,” Journal of Urban Anthropology and Studies of Cultural Systems and World Economic Development, 43 (1,2,3): 105-142, 2014.